Audio Joiner

 Adjust per-track volume

-Use the volume slider on each track to balance levels before merging.
+Use the volume slider on each track to balance levels before joining.

 5. 5

-Select MP3, WAV, or OGG, then click Merge.
+Select MP3, WAV, or OGG, then click Join.
 FFmpeg joins the tracks in your browser and the file downloads automatically.

 When to use this

-Combine intro jingle, interview recording, and outro music into a single MP3.
+Join intro jingle, interview recording and outro music into a single MP3 ready to upload.

 Technical details